AtomicNibble/PulpEngine/tools/Telemetry/README.md

     - Makes it obvious when one thread took much longer than expected because it was waiting on a lock
 - Can be started,paused,resumed without application exit
 - No analysis stage to wait for, profiling data can be viewed live as it's recorded
-- Ability to handle large amounts of tracing data
-    - A single run of an application can be profiled for months
-    - Can handle 100,000's of events a second
 - Stream traces to server over TCP
     - Single server can consume data from multiple sessions
+    - Can handle 100,000's of events a second per session
     - Multiple clients can connect and view live or completed traces
     - Data is compressed with LZ4 to minimize bandwidth requirements
     - Automatic debug symbol submission
         - Runtime sends missing pdb files to the server for storage
+    - Ability to handle large amounts of tracing data
+        - Designed to store billions of events
+        - A single run of an application can be profiled for months
+            - Makes investigating very rare performance bugs in production easy as you simply profile all the time.
 - Event grouping
     - Functions can be grouped to give statistics about each group
 - Counters